GhostridercoinOrg/ghostridercoin/README.md

 # GhostRider Coin (GRR)

-Release: v2.0.5.1 - THIS IS A MAINNET RELEASE

 ## Reintroducing Smartnodes

 Per community vote, GRCoin is introducing a smartnode system.
 We still emphasize simplicity and efficiency with a permanent collateral and rewards split between miners and smartnodes.
 Please refer to the project discord for more information.